 You will lie down on a padded table, which slides into a tube.
 This is called a single-person chamber.
 In some cases, the chamber may be large, holding more than a dozen people.

-A technician will gradually pressurize the chamber with 100% oxygen.
+A technician will slowly pressurize the chamber with 100% oxygen.
 You will be able to talk to this person.

 While in the chamber, you will be instructed to: